vtourraine/AcknowList/README.md

 ## Credits

-AcknowList was created by [Vincent Tourraine](http://www.vtourraine.net).
+AcknowList was created by [Vincent Tourraine](http://www.vtourraine.net), and improved by a growing [list of contributors](https://github.com/vtourraine/AcknowList/contributors).

 ## License